Real-time video analysis for the web

 For multiple use cases like face filters, object detection and tracking, emotion detection...

 We have developed a deep learning engine able to analyze a video stream in real-time in the web browser.
 It brings advanced computer vision to web applications.
 Then augmented reality becomes possible in a web context.

 We have created a framework around our deep learning engine to generate training samples, instantiate neural networks, train them, run neuron networks and build applications.
 It is a highly optimized end-to-end system.

 Write once, run everywhere

-Our computer vision solution works on websites (in the web browser), on mobile applications (Progressive Web Applications), on desktop applications (with Electron) and event in embedded hardware (using Nvidia Jetson).
+Our computer vision framework only relies on open and standardized technologies like WebGL or WebRTC.
+Thus it works everywhere: on websites (in the web browser), on mobile applications (Progressive Web Applications), on desktop applications (with Electron) and even on embedded hardware (using Nvidia Jetson).

-We bet on GPUs
+We bet on the GPU

 Read more: Why is our technology unique?